-This would be the advert we’d see around the year 200, had we have published it in the blog back then…Ok, Malagaweb has been around for a while, but not that long!
+This title would be the advert we’d see about Malaca around the year 200, had we have published it in the blog back then…Ok, Malagaweb has been around for a while, but not that long!

-If we would have lived in Londinium around the year 200, and we would have wanted to enjoy our holiday in September in Malaga, we would have had to leave on the first week of August!… however, the positive side is that we would enjoy a trip with stopovers in the great ports of the olden days situated in the Atlantic…although not for a modest price.
+If we would have lived in Londinium around the year 200, and we would have wanted to enjoy our holiday in September in Malaga, then we had to leave on the first week of August!… however, the positive side is that we would enjoy a trip with stopovers in the great ports of the olden days in the Atlantic…although not for a modest price.

-The prices in Denarrii, based on the use of a faster sail ship and a civil boat (if necessary), and on these options of the route:
+The prices in Denarius, based on the use of a faster sail ship and a civil boat (if necessary and with walking paths); on these options of the route:

 - Per Kilogram of wheat (by donkey): 2.4

 - Per Kilogram of wheat (by cart): 2.41

 - Each passenger by transport: 606.91

 Bearing in mind that one Denarius could be equivalent to 7.64 pounds*, if we do calculations, it comes up to just over 5000 euros / 4441 pounds…a luxury that not many could afford, and this without including our luggage and walking on foot over the mainland.

 The cheapest time of the year to make this trip was summer and autumn.
 If we decided to move during the winter to Malaca the price skyrocketed to 1473 denarii (11257 pounds) and per extra kilogram to 24 denarii (183 pounds).
 The route to take was different, the Atlantic Ocean was avoided because of the storms and a large part of the journey was made by horse or carriage and sailing along rivers.

 According to the source I consulted, this was part of a popular route.